-The AD574 Successive-Approximation A/D Converter described in this final report was irradiated using Xe with three independent supply potentials of +5V and $\pm 15V$ and at a case temperature of $125^{\circ}C$ ($\pm 5^{\circ}C$).
-Note that additional voltages were generated on the test board using voltage dividers.
+The AD8351 Low Distortion Fully Differential RF / IF Amplifier described in this final report was irradiated using Xe with a single sided supply voltage of +5V and at a case temperature of 125°C (±5°C).
 See the test circuit schematic in Appendix B for the specific details of the bias conditions.
-Single event latchup on any of these generated potentials would have been observed on the primary power supply.
-The 10MeV/n beam was used to provide sufficient range in silicon while meeting the minimum LET requirements of the program of $80MeV-cm^2/mg$.
-The range to the Bragg Peak for Xe at this energy is approximately $60\mu m$.
+The 10MeV/n beam was used to provide sufficient range in silicon while meeting the minimum LET requirements of the program of 80MeV-cm2/mg.
+The range to the Bragg Peak for Xe at this energy is approximately 60μm.